gbc-collib/AudioTools/README.md

 ### AudioTools
 ## A C# library for loading audiofiles, converting their bitrates, and applying effects to them.
-The library is organized sub-directories for seperate functions for reading, saving, and editing wav files
+The library is organized sub-directories for seperate functions for reading, saving, and editing wav files.
+Currently my development time is being focused on designing a scalable GUI for the two types of audio effects currently implemented that will allow users to arrange pedals in any way they desire and hear the changes on the fly.
+After this GUi framework is built focus will return to expanding the list of effects availiable.

 ## OverDrive Distortion Process
 # AmplifySignal: